scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 I ultimately checked the above line of CUE using the `cue export` command takes in CUE file and returns JSON/YAML.

-Also there is "encoding/json" package in CUE's scripting layer to manipulate JSON data in configuration.
+Also, there is "encoding/json" package in CUE's scripting layer to manipulate JSON data in configuration.

 ## YAML